harshubhasky/Chip_Design/README.md

 	ii) The width of the cell should be a certain even multiple of the track dimensions of the process technology so that the tool can have a standardized way of placing and routing. iii) The input and output pins must be at the intersection of the horizontal and vertical track lines so that metal can be easily routed to those pins of the standard cell during routing stage.

-**Custom Cell Step #4 Creating .lib file that contains the timing characterization data:** We need to learn how to characterize a standard layout cell for its timing behavior.
+**Custom Cell Step #4 Creating *.lib* file that contains the timing characterization data:** We need to learn how to characterize a standard layout cell for its timing behavior.
 This is done by extracting the netlist from the layout and using a circuit simulator like ngspice along with spice model files we get from Foundry to run a circuit simulation and measure the timing delays of the cell.
-These timing details are then captured in a file called liberty file (.lib extension) which is then used by the EDA tool to calculate overall timing for the entire design.
+These timing details are then captured in a file called liberty file (*.lib* extension) which is then used by the EDA tool to calculate overall timing for the entire design.

 **Custom Cell Step #5 Make the openLANE tool accept our inverter in its synthesis and placement:** After creating our own standard library cell (inverter), we make openlane accept our inverter into its design and wherever it needs to use an inverter, it will now use our newly designed inverter instead of using the already existing inverter cell from the standard library.
 	</details>
 	<details>
- 	<summary>STA and Timing Violations Fix:</summary>
+ 	<summary>STA and Timing Violations Fix and GDS Generation with Custom Library Cells</summary>
 	Finally, we learn how to fix the timing violations by restarting the openlane flow and using a few methods to fix the timing violations.
 Timing analysis shows violations in meeting the required timing for the flops.
 This needs to be fixed before we proceed with gds generation.
 To fix timing violations we have the following options:
 		i) Slow down the clock frequency so there is more time for the signals to reach from one point to another.
 But this reduces the speed of the processor which is not the best option.